 And the resounding answer was “No”.

-Reuters reported about two-thirds of voters considered the US economy in poor shape, compared with about half of 2020 voters.
+Reuters reported about two-thirds of the voters considered the US economy to be in poor shape, compared with about half the voters in 2020.
 Some 46% said their family’s financial situation was worse than four years ago, compared with 20% who said the same in 2020.

 The better off vs the less well-off